LAC-Japan/IDA_Plugin_AntiDebugSeeker/README.md

 ## Usage

-**Ctrl + Shift + D (to launch the plugin)  **
+**Ctrl + Shift + D (To launch the plugin)  **
-a screen named “Anti Debug Detection Results” will appear after the analysis is complete.
+A screen named “Anti Debug Detection Results” will appear after the analysis is complete.

 Anti Debug Detection Results